withastro/starlight/.changeset/great-toys-train.md

 '@astrojs/starlight': patch
 ---

-Ensures that pages not matching the default locale slug in projects without a root locale fallback to the default locale.
+Fixes a URL localization edge case.
+In projects without a root locale configured, slugs without a locale prefix did not fall back to the default locale as expected.